telliott99/Ubuntu/apache basic.md

 according to the [docs](https://httpd.apache.org/docs/2.4/howto/cgi.html)

-Seems to be an issue with PHP, because the script won't execute from the command line.
+Seems to be an issue with PHP, because the script also won't execute from the command line.

 #### Notes on a LAMP stack

 [here](https://www.digitalocean.com/community/tutorials/how-to-install-linux-apache-mysql-php-lamp-stack-on-ubuntu-16-04)

 are what look like good notes to read on installing such a stack, including PHP.
-It's pretty clear that it doesn't come installed, as Python did.
+It's pretty clear that PHP doesn't come installed, as Python did.

 ```
 $ sudo apt-get install php libapache2-mod-php